A jury convicted Jose Ines Garcia Zarate of being a felon in possession of a firearm

 Sanctuary cities and ‘Kate’s Law’

-Steinle's death stirred an already heated debate over immigration.
-Before the shooting, officials in San Francisco had released Garcia Zarate from custody instead of turning him over to immigration authorities.
+Garcia Zarate had been deported from the United States five times before the shooting.
+Before the shooting, officials in San Francisco released Garcia Zarate from custody instead of turning him over to immigration authorities.

 Steinle’s family filed a lawsuit in 2016 alleging that San Francisco and its former sheriff were partly to blame for Steinle’s death, because officials never notified Immigration and Customs Enforcement when Garcia Zarate was released from a local jail in April 2015.
 City officials have said they’re not liable for a former inmate’s actions.
 A federal judge dismissed the family’s claims against San Francisco and former Sheriff Ross Mirkarimi earlier this year.